UK tech experts · info@vividrepairs.co.uk

 Frequently Asked Questions

 Absolutely.
 Logitech's LIGHTSPEED wireless technology delivers lag-free performance, and their build quality has improved significantly.
-The G435 at £48.89 offers exceptional value for budget gamers, while the PRO X 2 competes with premium headsets costing much more.
+The G435 offers exceptional value for budget gamers, while the PRO X 2 competes with premium headsets costing much more.

 The G535 LIGHTSPEED offers up to 33 hours of battery life, making it ideal for marathon gaming sessions.
 The G733 provides around 29 hours, while the lightweight G435 delivers 18 hours despite its compact design.